lauretano/kansei-server/README.md

 - `testing` - for an image based on the Fedora CoreOS testing stream
 - `nvidia` - for an image which includes nvidia driver and container runtime
 - `zfs` - for an image which includes zfs driver and tools
+- `dockerce` - for an image which removes the Fedora CoreOS moby-engine and containerd, replacing it with docker-ce

 ### Images